jchiang87/sawg/README.md

 Out[4]: 'master-gc584ed14e8+3'
 ```

-Once you have the stack setup, just add the sawg/python directory to your PYTHONPATH.
+Once you have the stack setup, just add the python directory to your PYTHONPATH and the bin directory to your PATH.